 - to shift investments without being taxed;

 - to give privacy to financial dealings and what your financial assets are; and

 - to have no government control.

-Each country highlighted by Mr. Diamond conveniently lists things like how to set up trusts versus foundations, how to set up companies for anonymity so that no one can find out who controls those companies (who the legal and beneficial shareholders are).
-The book also describes the strength of its anti-money laundering laws and its enforcement of those laws, as well as what has to be disclosed to authorities if you park money in that jurisdiction.
+Each country highlighted by Mr. Diamond lists things like how to set up trusts versus foundations, how to set up companies for anonymity so that no one can find out who controls those companies (who the legal and beneficial shareholders are).
+The book also describes the strength of each country’s anti-money laundering laws and its enforcement of those laws, as well as what must be disclosed to authorities if an entity parks its money in that jurisdiction.

-Despite what appears to be the questionable legality of some of the advice in respect of the use of offshore and other tax havens to cloak banks accounts and private corporations in secrecy, to avoid taxes and avoid anti-money laundering reporting, Mr. Diamond’s text books are still available at law schools around the world.
-Including in British Columbia.
+Despite what appears to be the questionable legality of some of the advice in respect of the use of offshore and other tax havens to cloak banks accounts and private corporations in secrecy, to avoid taxes and avoid anti-money laundering reporting, Mr. Diamond’s text books are still available at libraries around the world.